Dreaming381/Latios-Framework/README.md

 are packed in dynamic buffers and can be invoked abstractly through interfaces using source generators.
 Scripts are fully referenceable from entities and other scripts, providing plenty of flexibility.

-**Common Reasons to Use:**

--   You have too many small jobs
--   You want something that can leverage your OOP experience as a fallback to reduce development costs
--   You have technical artists who want to write `MonoBehaviour`-like code
--   You want a better API for modders

-**Common Reasons to Avoid:**

--   You exclusively use idiomatic foreach

 ### Future Modules